 In my eight years of marriage, I’ve found a few people to open up to.
 (I talked about my need for a sounding board here.)
 But they have been few and far between.
 Marriage is hard to talk about, because we want to respect our spouses and to keep intimate matters intimate.
 Even online, it is much easier to find community as mothers than it is to find it as wives.
 But for the next three months, we’re opening a dialogue.

 I’ve invited six tremendous women to participate in a new series here called The Marriage Diaries.
 Each writer will be talking about one aspect of her marriage that surprised and challenged her.
 We’re getting as personal as we can, and we hope that our stories will help women feel more normal and less alone in their relationship struggles.
 Even more, we hope you’ll be a part of the conversation.

 Update!
-We’ve finished Round One of the series!
+We’ve finished Round One of the series, and Round Two starts in April!
 To catch up, check out these wonderful posts:

 Mary Carver: “Surprise!
 I Was a Lousy Wife”

 Anne Bogel: “One Thing We Were Horrible At”